crossplane/docs/content/v1.11/concepts/composition.md

      regexp:
       match: 'arn:aws:iam::(\d+):.*'
       group: 1  # Optional capture group.
 Omit to match the entire regexp.

-# The output will be the hash of the JSON representation of the 'from' field.
-- type: string
-  string:
-     type: Convert
-     convert: ToSha1 # alternatives: 'ToSha256' or 'ToSha512'
 ```

 `convert`.
 Transforms values of one type to another, for example from a string